airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 the information in those ontologies.
 In most cases CURIE URI prefixes point to providers that resolve to human readable resources for those ontologies, but the AIRR specification also lists providers that can be used programmatically by analysis tools.
-This section discusses the use of the `EBI OLS`_ search capabilities, and in particular their web API interface, for querying and computing with ontologies.
+This section discusses the use of the `EBI OLS`_ search capabilities, and in particular the `OLS Web API`_ interface, for querying and computing with ontologies.